Cariló: History

-The area now known as Cariló was originally composed of coastal dunes with little vegetation.
+The area now known as Cariló (cari (green), ló (médano)) was originally composed of coastal dunes with little vegetation.
 In the early 1920s, Héctor Manuel Guerrero began an extensive afforestation project on his estate, Dos Montes, which included 1,700 hectares of shifting sand dunes used for cattle ranching.
 The project faced significant challenges, including limited access, lack of transportation infrastructure, and minimal local experience with dune stabilization.

 Guerrero and his team experimented with tree species and planting techniques, introducing pines and fruit trees to help fix the dunes and attract native bird species.
 By 1935, the afforested area was named Cariló.
-In 1938, the forestation nurseries were relocated to the estate, and by 1947, over 660,000 trees had been prepared for planting.
+In 1938, the forestation nurseries were relocated from the Guerrero family’s Charles Viejo ranch to Dos Montes, and by 1947, over 660,000 trees had been prepared for planting.
 The estate's main residence, Divisadero (also known as Casa Grande), was built on a dune facing the Atlantic Ocean in 1948.

 Forestation continued for several decades.
-By the 1970s, the Guerrero family had completed the transformation of the property into a mature coastal forest.
-Nursery operations were discontinued once the planted forest reached full development.

-As part of the town's urban planning, the founder’s descendants established a distinctive street naming system: streets running perpendicular to the shoreline are named after native plant and tree species, while those running parallel to the coast are named after local bird species.
-Both sets are ordered alphabetically.
+By the 1970s, the Guerrero family had completed the transformation of the property into a mature coastal forest, and nursery operations were discontinued once the planted forest reached full development.
+As part of the town's urban planning, the founder’s descendants established a distinctive street naming system: streets running perpendicular to the shoreline are named after native plant and tree species, while those running parallel to the coast are named after local bird species – both sets ordered alphabetically.